FlipWP Launches A WordPress Acquisitions Platform

 It seems like only the other day I spoke to Iain Poulson about Plugin Rank; in all actuality, it was August last year.
 Time flies, right?

-Barely a year in, and Plugin Rank was sold to Awesome Motive, and Iain, well being Iain, didn’t spare the horses with his next venture.
+Barely a year in, Plugin Rank was sold to Awesome Motive, and Iain, well-being Iain, didn’t spare the horses with his next venture.

 Good timing?
 Yes.
 I think so.

 This is quite timely in truth; the other day, I tweeted a poll about WordPress acquisitions, and the results are as below:

 The overwhelming majority opted for “Depends on who bought it,” Through various DMs on Twitter, there is a trust issue with certain companies snapping up WordPress plugins.

 For the betterment of a plugin or theme, sure.
 Are some stockpiling, maybe, are some leaving it to wither and die?
 Possibly.
 Could some companies simply be buying a user base?
 Yeh, why ever not?

 Many fellow WordPress users/businesses stated that developers could only push a product so far before they can’t go any further.

 I agree with that; it could be a case of life circumstances taking a change or a lack of revenue.
 However, nobody wants to see their project abandoned—all the sweat and toil it took to get something off the ground for nothing.

 Companies that swoop in on WordPress plugins/themes hold all the cards.
 They show interest, and as a developer, the thought of a buy-out could seem desirable; it’s either that or abandonment.